 We do seek to collaborate and learn from other organizations making a difference in the community and do not see them as competitors.

 We currently have over a dozen partners in the upstate to ensure those in our program have access to medical care, dental care, clinical counseling, workforce development opportunities, higher education, financial literacy, mentoring, and more.

 Is Concordance really investing $60 million in South Carolina to reduce recidivism?

 No, they are investing $60 million across 40 locations nationally over the next five years.
-It has yet to be known how much of this funding will make its way to South Carolina and more importantly into the direct care services that are essential for changing lives and reducing recidivism.
+It is yet to be known how much of this funding will make its way to South Carolina and more importantly, into the direct-care services that are essential for changing lives and reducing recidivism.